(MAN i tole)

 No dosage adjustment necessary.

 IV: Concentration and rate of administration depends on indication/severity, or may be adjusted to urine flow.
 For cerebral edema or elevated ICP, administer over 30 to 60 minutes.
 Inspect for crystals prior to administration.
 If crystals are present, redissolve by warming solution.
-Use filter-type administration set for infusion solutions containing mannitol ≥20%.
+Use filter-type administration set (≤5 micron) for infusion solutions containing mannitol ≥20% (WHO 2011).
 Do not administer with blood.
 Crenation and agglutination of red blood cells may occur if administered with whole blood.

 Vesicant (at concentrations >5%); ensure proper catheter or needle position prior to and during IV infusion.
 Avoid extravasation of IV infusions.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave needle/cannula in place); gently aspirate extravasated solution (do NOT flush the line); initiate hyaluronidase antidote; remove needle/cannula; apply dry cold compresses (Hurst 2004); elevate extremity.

 Hyaluronidase: SubQ: Administer multiple 0.5 to 1 mL injections of a 15 units/mL solution around the periphery of the extravasation (Kumar 2003).